mayathesci/Data-Analysis-Portfolio-/Hospital Readmissions SQL/README.md

 ![Variables Table](variablestable.png)

+## Research Questions

+This project explores the following research questions:

+1. **How significant is the 30-day hospital readmission problem within the patient population?**
+2. **Which primary diagnoses are associated with the highest hospital readmission rates?**
+3. **Which patient characteristics are most strongly associated with 30-day readmissions?**
+   - Does age influence readmission risk?
+   - How do comorbidities affect the likelihood of readmission?
+   - Is gender associated with readmission risk?
+   - How does a patient's history of previous readmissions influence future readmissions?
+4. **How do different treatment types relate to hospital readmission rates?**
+5. **Can a high-risk patient profile be identified using demographic and clinical characteristics?**
+6. **Among high-risk patients, which primary diagnoses and treatment types are associated with the greatest likelihood of readmission?**
 ## Findings

 Readmission burden: Of the 8,000 patients analyzed, 77.29% experienced a 30-day hospital readmission, indicating a significant operational and clinical challenge.